-- PoP.KG() s→ (pk, sk): A probabilistic key generation algorithm that outputs a public, secret key pair. - PoP.PG(pk, sk, attrs) s→ π: A probabilistic proof generation algorithm that takes as input a public key, secret key,
+- PoP.KG() s→ (pk, sk): A probabilistic key generation algorithm that outputs a public, secret key / secret key pair. - PoP.PG(pk, sk, attrs) s→ π: A probabilistic proof generation algorithm that takes as input a public key, secret key, and attributes attrs ∈ {0, 1}, and outputs a proof string π.

-- and attributes attrs $\in \{0, 1\}^$, and outputs a proof string π .
-(In our application, attrs could be the body of a certificate signing request, for example.) - PoP.Vf(pk, attrs, π) → {0, 1}: A deterministic verification algorithm that takes as input a public key pk, attributes attrs, and proof π, and outputs 1 if the proof is valid, and 0 otherwise.
+PoP.Vf(pk, attrs, π) → {0, 1}: A deterministic verification algorithm that takes as input a public key pk, attributes attrs, and proof π, and outputs 1 if the proof is valid, and 0 otherwise.